Hamming Code logo Hamming Code

 Key Learnings

-• Deep understanding of error-correcting code theory
+• Deeper understanding of error-correcting code theory

 • Efficient implementation of correction algorithms

-• Practical application of abstract mathematical concepts
+• Practical use of abstract mathematical concepts